Last Updated on May 30, 2022 by Latrice

 It removes what causes weight gain, increased appetite and cravings and implements practices that cause weight loss like low carbs and eating less frequently.

-Weight loss can be a really simple process of becoming a fat burner and then extending that fat burning with implementing fasting.
+Weight loss can be a really simple process of becoming a fat burner and then extending that fat burning with intermittent fasting.